EMVrace/EMVrace.github.io/README.md

 </div>

 {: .pt-3 }
-A full report of this attack is given in our paper:
+A full report on this attack is given in our paper:

 {% assign paper = site.papers[0] %}
 <div class="box">